 Collectives: contributions, mergers and other matters: pro rata in specie contribution to an existing unit trust / Open-Ended Investment Company

-Where an investor is able to contribute property (property includes ‘chargeable securities’ or ‘stock or marketable securities’) to a unit trust in quantities that exactly match the same investments and same quantities already held as investments by the trust fund, or is able to proportionately contribute (as practicably as possible), a quantity of each property already held by the fund, such a contribution is regarded as being undertaken on a pro rata in specie basis.
+Where an investor is able to contribute property (including chargeable securities or stock or marketable securities) to an existing unit trust (or an existing sub-fund of an unit trust) in quantities that exactly match the same investments and same quantities already held as investments by the unit trust fund, or is able to proportionately contribute (as practicably as possible), a quantity of each property already held by the fund, such a contribution is regarded as being undertaken on a pro rata in specie basis.

-In this situation, the investor is not relinquishing ownership of his property in return for a different proportionate percentage interest in each of the existing underlying investments (which includes his own contributing property) contained in the trust fund.
-There is therefore no transfer on sale, or an agreement to transfer, as the transaction represents, in effect, no change of beneficial ownership.
-Consequently, there are no SDRT (or stamp duty) implications.
+In this situation, the investor is not relinquishing ownership of his property in return for a different proportionate percentage interest in each of the existing underlying investments (which includes his own contributing property) contained in the fund.
+There is therefore no transfer on sale, or an agreement to transfer, as the transaction represents, in effect, no change of beneficial ownership (NCBO).
+Consequently, there are no SDRT (or Stamp Duty) implications.

 Open-Ended Investment Company (OEIC)

-In the absence of a transaction being completed by a legal instrument of title and impressed with stamp duty, the contribution of ‘chargeable securities’ is regarded as an agreement to transfer between the investor and the OEIC fund manager and subject to a charge to SDRT under FA86/S87 with the issue of OEIC shares being valuable consideration in money’s worth for SDRT charging purposes.
+In the absence of a transaction being completed by a formal written document and impressed with Stamp Duty, the contribution of chargeable securities is regarded as an agreement to transfer between the investor and the OEIC (or OEIC sub-fund) fund manager and subject to a FA86/S87 SDRT charge, with the issue of OEIC shares being consideration in money’s worth.